|

 4 Officers' reports

-4.1 The President (E Wood) said that his year had been extremely quiet due to the smooth work of the other officers for which he sincerely thanked them.
+4.1 The President (E Wood) said that his year had been extremely quiet due to

 4.2 The Secretary (R Warhurst) reported that his had largely been a quiet year.
 He had, as actioned by the 2004 AGM, written to the BCF expressing the League’s anger at the recent increase in Game Fee.
 This had been acknowledged by the BCF who had offered to send an officer to the next League meeting to explain how the BCF budget was built up.
 After discussion with the President it had been decided not to take up this offer unless there was a BCF proposal to increase the Game Fee further.